MutationDigitale/craft3-translate/README.md

 - **Categories**: Choose the source message categories you want to have in your database and control panel.
 - **Add missing translations**: Controls whether missing translations are automatically added to the database when a page is visited.
 - **Add missing translations for site request only**: Controls whether missing translations are only added when the request is from the site.
+- **Excluded Messages**: Messages that should not be added to the database, identified by the start of the string (basic matching, no regex — see example).

 Config file example:
 ```